aaronzberger/CMU_UNet_Node/README.md

 A custom labeler for labeling the point clouds with ground truth lines is also provided in the code above.

 ## Training
-The [code](https://github.com/jnmacdnld/ag_lidar_navigation/tree/bev) for training, validation, pre-processing bag files, etc. was developed by John Macdonald.
+The code for training, labeling, and testing loss functions is available [here](https://github.com/aaronzberger/CMU_Lidar_Navigation).

-The state dictionary trained for 120 epochs is too large to upload to Github, but training is rather easy with the code provided above.
+Check out that repository for details on training with different loss functions.

 #### Point Cloud Trimming
 In pre-processing, the point clouds need to be trimmed to ensure all points can fit within the \[24, 400, 400] image.
 This means there must be minimums and maximums for width, length, and height.